Mitchell River National Park (Western Australia): Management and future plans

 The park area falls into the Uunguu (Wunambal Gaambera) area of the Wanjina Wunggurr peoples.
 In May 2011, native title was eventually determined for the Wunambal Gaambera people, represented by the Wunambal Gaambera Aboriginal Corporation RNTBC.
 The first stage of the Uunguu Indigenous Protected Area (IPA) encompassing 343,700 ha hectares was created at this time, with the second stage declared in 2015.
 The IPA covers 759,806 ha as of 2020.
 The WGAC works in partnership with Bush Heritage Australia, a non-government organisation working to preserve the environment.

-The WA Parks and Wildlife Service manages the park jointly with the Wunambal Gaambera.
+The Department of Parks and Wildlife manages the park jointly with the Wunambal Gaambera.

 In March 2015, the Government of Western Australia agreed on a ban on mining with both Rio Tinto and Alcoa Australia, which would allow protection over an area of 1,750 km2.
 The government had started on negotiations with traditional owners with a view to creating a huge protected area which would lie next to the already-planned Great Kimberley Marine Park.
 A new huge Kimberley National Park had been planned (based on a 2013 election commitment) to cover more than 20,000 km2 and would include the Prince Regent National Park and the Lawley River National Park].
 Rio Tinto committed to A$750,000 worth of spending on land rehabilitation where drilling had already occurred.
 However, as of 2020, with a change of government in 2017, the plan for the new park has not as yet advanced.